agsb/wirewp/README.md

 The sockets of 6 to 28 pins uses slim (0.300") form and 24 to 64 uses wide (0,600") inter rows space.

 1. _sock_ 00 is reserved for the board;
-1. _pins_  00 is reserved for specials;
+1. _pins_ 00 is reserved for dimensions of board of type of DIP socket ( 3 or 6) and number of pins;
+1. _pins_ 00,  is reserved for order to place at board;
 1. use _comments_ for more information, eg. sizes, color, datasheet use/name of pin;

 Anywhere any pin not connected is marked as nc.

 ### Wires reserved

-(still a primitive sintax)
+(still a primitive sintax, NN is a socket desigator)

-        "NN, 00, 00, x, y," define the size of unit, top-right origin;
+- NN, 00, 00, x, y,      define the size of unit, top-right origin;
+- NN, 00, 01, n,         defines the order to place in board
-        "NN, 00, 01, t," define separation between socket pin and wired pin;
+- NN, 00, 02, t,         define separation between socket pin and wired pin;    RESERVED, NOT USED
-        "NN, 00, 02, t," define border ground, 0 none, 1 around, 2 interleaved;
+- NN, 00, 03, t,"        define border ground, 0 none, 1 around, 2 interleaved;    RESEVED, NOT USED
-        "NN, 00, 03, t," define separation between rows of wired pins;
+- NN, 00, 04, t,"        define separation between rows of wired pins;   RESERVED, NOT USED
-        "NN, 00, 04, color, size," define color and awg of wire, 0 black, 0 30 awg
+- NN, 00, 05, color, size," define color and awg of wire, 0 black,  30 awg; RESERVED, NOT USED

+PS. those not used are for future SVG DRAW

 ### Power lines

-Ussually on circuit we find references for power, as Vcc and Vee refer to circuits built on bipolar transistors, hence the letters C (collector, collector) and E (emitter, emitter), and Vdd and Vss refer to circuits built on field-effect transistors, hence the letters D (drain, drain) and S (source, source).
+Usually on circuit we find references for power, as Vcc and Vee refer to circuits built on bipolar transistors, hence the letters C (collector, collector) and E (emitter, emitter), and Vdd and Vss refer to circuits built on field-effect transistors, hence the letters D (drain, drain) and S (source, source).
 Usually on old circuits, VCC is  +5 V, VDD is +12 V, VEE is -5 V and VSS is 0V0 (GND)  [^17]